Prince WIlliam Opens Up About Kate Middleton's Pregnancy: 'Not Much Sleep Going On'

 News about Kate Middleton’s third pregnancy was circulating even before the Kensington Palace made the announcement on Monday.
 Earlier reports revealed that she was admitted to King Edward VII Hospital for an unknown reason and was discharged the day after.
 The said hospital is the same one Kate visited when she experienced morning sickness when she was pregnant with Prince George.

-Moreover, an insider previously told the Telegraph that Kate allegedly told friends that she wants to have at least three children because she wants to give Prince George and Prince Charlotte the kind of upbringing she had with her siblings Pippa and James Middleton.
+Moreover, an insider previously told the Telegraph that Kate allegedly told friends that she wants to have at least three children because she wants to give Prince George and Prince Charlotte the kind of upbringing she had with her siblings, Pippa and James Middleton.

 [Featured Image by Pool/Getty Images]